Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dogs with seizures should avoid several foods and additives that trigger attacks in humans and dogs alike.
 BHA, BHT, xylitol, ethoxyquin, and artificial flavors, dyes, and preservatives correlate with higher seizure activity in dogs and people.
 So, avoiding these trigger foods can help reduce seizures in dogs.

 Additionally, there is some evidence that seizure activity increases when dogs eat gluten.
-So, gluten and grain-free foods should also help reduce seizure activity.
+So, gluten-free and grain-free foods could also help reduce seizure activity.

 As always, you should avoid any foods that are toxic for dogs like chocolate, anything containing theobromine, garlic, onions, or caffeine as these can trigger fatal seizures, or your dog may die from toxicity.